-A decoder for the most common DGPS message types (as defined by RTCM V2.x) may be implemented soon (or has already been implemented..).
+A decoder for the most common DGPS message types (as defined by RTCM V2.x) is implemented in Spectrum Lab - details are in another document.

 To select between different formatting options (for the decoded output), select Settings ..
 Advanced Settings in the terminal's menu, and set the Rx Character Display option to Translated (type 1) or Translated (type 2).
 'Type 1' will show the DGPS signal as 30-bit GPS words, with an indicator for the parity check (*=parity check ok, -=parity check failed).
 'Type 2' may present the output in a different format, which wasn't clear at the time of this writing yet.